 Vaccines And Medications in Pregnancy Surveillance System (VAMPSS)

 VAMPSS is a nationwide post-marketing surveillance system established to comprehensively monitor the use and safety of vaccines and medications during pregnancy.
-It represents a unique collaboration the American Academy of Asthma, Allergy & Immunology (AAAAI), the Organization of Teratology Information Specialists (OTIS), and the Birth Defects Study (BDS) / Pregnancy Health Interview Study at the Slone Epidemiology Center at Boston University.
+It represents a unique collaboration the American Academy of Asthma, Allergy & Immunology (AAAAI), the Organization of Teratology Information Specialists (OTIS), the Harvard Pregnancy Research Group, and the Birth Defects Study (BDS) / Pregnancy Health Interview Study (PHIS) at the Slone Epidemiology Center at Boston University.

 The major goal of VAMPSS is to provide a badly-needed national post-marketing surveillance system that can evaluate the risks and safety of the wide range of vaccines and medicines used by pregnant women.
 VAMPSS is coordinated by the American Academy of Allergy, Asthma & Immunology (AAAAI) and includes investigators and data from OTIS and BDS as well as an Independent Advisory Committee composed of experts from various organizations (for example, the U.S. Centers for Disease Control and Prevention) who provide feedback and guidance to the team of scientific investigators.